philippeportesppo/BestBuy_reviews_agregator/README.md

 # BestBuy_reviews_agregator
 Parse the BestBuy products under a provided Category Path and extract the reviews text and 5star ranking

-2 Scripts are available:
-BestBuy_Reviews only dump in a Listbestbuy.tsv file an id (counter), the 5 star ranking, the review text.
-BestBuy_reviews_model_number dump in a Listbestbuy.tsv file an id (counter), the product SKU number, the 5 star ranking, the review text.

 An OS environment variable API_KEY_BBY must be defined with your BestBuy Developer API Key.
 Go to https://developer.bestbuy.com/ to register and get the key.

+Example of usage: BestBuy_Reviews.py abcat0502000

-The scripts require a Category Path value that every products below will be parsed.
+The scripts require a Category Path (here I put abcat0502000) value that every products below will be parsed.

 To identify this value, you can query a product of that category and check the response.
 Example: curl "https://api.bestbuy.com/v1/categories(name=Sony%20DSLR%20Camera*)?format